astrotime/timenomad_app/collections/_newsletters_parts/at-031~04-guest-story.md

 Colour acts as a **key to the gemstone’s personality and forces** it is connected to.
 When the colour is significantly altered or changed (especially with chemicals) the energy and connection to the related planetary forces may easily vanish.

-If you are curious about the nature of gemstone colour and its relationship to its properties, [read our exploration of gemstones’ colour magic…](https://gemsinstyle.com/blogs/news/tagged/colour){: target="_blank"}
+If you are curious about the nature of gemstone colour and its relationship to its properties, read our **further crystal tips**…

-And for some further **crystal tips**…

 [Miracle Explained](https://gemsinstyle.com/blogs/news/miracle-explained-colors-of-your-gemstone-jewelry){: target="_blank"} – colors of your Gemstone Jewelry.